 Changdeokgung Palace – 99 Yulgok-ro, Jongno-gu, Seoul

-2. Children’s Folk Museum, National Folk Museum of Korea
+2. National Folk Museum of Korea’s Children’s Folk Museum

 Within the Gyeongbokgung Palace is the National Folk Museum of Korea.
 It houses a Children’s Folk Museum which features hands-on exhibits based on Korean folk history.
 It is an interactive way for young children to get an introduction to Korean culture and heritage.